This is the maintenance schedule and associated service intervals for the Honda CB900F, also known as Honda CB900 Hornet or Hornet 919.

 Tyre size and tyre pressure for the Honda CB900F

-The Honda CB900F has the following tyres and tyre sizes standard:
+The Honda CB900F has the following tyres and tyre sizes standard, as well as the following recommended tyre pressures.

 About the Honda CB900F

 The comfortable, upright seating position is ideal for commuting, sport riding, and long trips.
-Honda’s latest programmed fuel injection (PGM-FI) and electronic digital ignition maximize power output and offer immediate throttle response.
+Honda’s fuelinjection and electronic digital ignition maximize power output and offer immediate throttle response.
+Basically, this motor loves to rev.

-Stylish, dual, center-up exhaust exits below the rear cowl.
-A massive square-tube mono-backbone frame and a large aluminum swingarm combine to provide an ideal balance of rigidity and flexibility for a superb road feel.
+The stylish under-seat exhausts are a thing of the past these days — they’re deemed too heavy, and too hot.
+But they make the CB900F more of a collector’s item.
+A massive square-tube mono-backbone frame and a large aluminum swingarm combine to provide an ideal balance of rigidity and flexibility for great road feel.

-Compact 919cc DOHC liquid-cooled inline four-cylinder engine is tuned for low-end and mid-range power for spirited acceleration.
-The 16-valve cylinder head with a 10.8:1 compression ratio promotes efficient combustion and high horsepower production.
+The compact 919cc DOHC liquid-cooled inline four-cylinder engine is tuned for low-end and mid-range power, without sacrificing too much from the top (nothing you’d miss in a naked bike, anyway).
+The 16-valve cylinder head with modest 10.8:1 compression ratio gives efficient combustion and high horsepower production.

 Manual for the Honda CB900F